-Amounts Indicator Prior Periods \$ '000 2020 2020 2019 2018 These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial Indicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
-1. Operating Surplus Ratio Operating Surplus Total Operating Income (1,192) 69,794 (2%) 2% 2% This ratio expresses the operating surplus as a percentage of total operating revenue.
-2. Net Financial Liabilities Ratio Net Financial Liabilities Total Operating Income 35,941 69,794 51% 41% 49% Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
+Amounto Indiaatar Prior P) o ri o d o \$ '000 Amounts 2020 Indicator 2020 2019 2018 \$ 000 2020 2020 2013 2010 These Einspeid Indicators have been calculated in accordance with These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial Indicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
+Association of South Australia.
+1. Operating Surplus Ratio Operating Surplus (1,192) Total Operating Income 69,794 (2%) 2% 2% This ratio expresses the operating surplus as a percentage of total operating revenue.
+2. Net Financial Liabilities Ratio 35,941 Net Financial Liabilities Total Operating Income 69,794 51% 41% 49% Total Operating income 00,104 Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
 These are expressed as a percentage of total operating revenue.
 Adjustments to Ratios In recent years the Federal Government has made advance payments prior to 30th June from future year allocations of financial assistance grants, as explained in Note 1.
 These Adjusted Ratios correct for the resulting distortion in key ratios for each year and provide a more accurate basis for comparison.
-Adjusted Operating Surplus Ratio (2%) 2% 2% Adjusted Net Financial Liabilities Ratio 51% 41% 49% 3.
-Asset Renewal Funding Ratio Net Asset Renewals Infrastructure & Asset Management Plan required expenditure 7,604 5,676 134% 112% 51% Net asset renewals expenditure is defined as net capital expenditure on the renewal and replacement of existing assets, and excludes new capital expenditure on the acquisition of additional assets.
+Adjusted Operating Surplus Ratio (2%) 2% 2% Aujusted Operating Sulpius Ratio (270) 270 270 Adjusted Net Financial Liabilities Ratio 51% 41% 49% 3.
+Asset Renewal Funding Ratio Net Asset Renewals 7,604 134% 112% 51% Infrastructure & Asset Management Plan required expenditure 5,676 10-170 11270 0170 Net asset renewals expenditure is defined as net capital expenditure on the renewal and replacement of existing assets, and excludes new capital expenditure on the acquisition of additional assets.